wri/comms-dev-documentation/vendor-requirements/js-apps.md

 }
 ```
 ## Drupal Module Step-by-Step
 This uses chart.js for a simple example.
+The actual module name would be wri_viz_[projectname] and not 'my_chart_block'.

 1. Module Setup: